Pörtschach am Wörthersee: History

-Population
+Demographics

 According to the census of 2001, the community of Pörtschach has 2,670 inhabitants.
 90.3% have Austrian citizenship, the biggest groups among the foreign nationalities are Croatians (3.0%), Germans (2.3%), and Bosnia-Herzegovinians (1.3%).

 In terms of religion, the majority of the people are Roman Catholics (75%), followed by 10% Protestants and 1.6% Muslims.
 About 10% of the people do not affiliate with any religion.

+As of 1 January 2025, Pörtschach am Wörther See has a population of 3,002.

 Lake villas

 In the late 19th and early 20th century, numerous villas were erected in the so-called Wörthersee style, according to Friedrich Achleitner a mix of Art Nouveau, German Romanticism, Baroque and mansion architecture.
 The most important representants of this specific building style were Franz Baumgartner (1876–1946), Wilhelm Heß (1846–1916), Josef Victor Fuchs, and Carl Langhammer (1840–1906).

 Politics

-Seats in the municipal assembly (Gemeinderat) as of 2015 local elections:
+The municipal council (Gemeinderat) consists of 19 members.
+Since the 2021 Carinthian local elections, it is made up of the following parties: